patil-ku/detect_ellipse/README.md

 ## Installation and running the code:

 - Make sure you have python installed.
-- Clone this repository using `git clone ` or just download the zip and extract it.
+- Clone this repository using `git clone git@github.com:patil-ku/detect_ellipse.git` OR
+- Just download the zip and extract it.
+You should find the download button
 - In a directory where you will run this code, install a virtual environment using the command:

   ```